Ukraine 15 min

 Open a dialogue with your client and carefully discuss the risks and benefits of moving to an employer-employee relationship.
 In particular, be clear about how it can benefit both parties — not just you.

-You can even suggest the help of a third-party solution, such as Remote, to ease the transition.
-Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration) in line with Ukrainian law.
+You can even suggest using a third-party solution, such as Remote, to ease the transition.
+Our global employment services help both parties stay compliant by handling key HR functions (like payroll management and benefits administration) in accordance with Ukrainian law.

 4 ways Remote makes life easier for contractors and their clients